emberjs/rfcs/text/0000-dynamic-query-params.md

 ## Summary

 The current way developers bind query params to the Ember app is by defining the `queryParams` property on the Controller with hard coded values.
+See Ember docs on [Specifying Query Parameters](https://guides.emberjs.com/release/routing/query-params/#toc_specifying-query-parameters) section.
 It will be useful for developers who leverage a server-driven UI to dynamically bind query params to the Ember app.

 ## Motivation